 Your wage replacement benefits will cover a portion of your normal income.
 You may receive temporary total disability (TTD) benefits if you cannot work at all while you are recovering from your injuries.

 If you can work but in a limited capacity, you may receive supplemental earnings benefits if your current wages do not cover enough of your usual income.
 For permanent injuries, disability benefits may be available through workers’ compensation policies.

-You should not have to pay for your diagnosis, testing or medical imaging, treatment, hospitalization, or other medical care needs related to your injuries.
-Workers’ compensation policies typically cover these expenses.
+You should not have to pay for your diagnosis, testing or medical imaging, hospitalization, or other medical treatments related to your injuries.
+Workers’ compensation policies typically cover medical bills.